 What’s in plentiful supply though, is the array of restaurants along this stretch.
 These are generally stilted above the water, selling copious amounts of delicious and no doubt spicy fish dishes.
 These are popular eating places.

 Something gives me the impression that this road has had a major face-lift in recent times.
-Not only does it have cycle lanes, but the road side salas are different to those on many other road, being made of steel rather than of wood.
+Not only does it have cycle lanes, but the roadside salas are different to those on many other roads, being made of steel rather than of wood.